NCSU GIS/MEA582:

 Project: Work on results, visualization, statistical summaries, graphical output

-April 21-27 Project: post presentation recordings, finish project paper
+November 25 Project presentations, post presentation recordings, work on project paper

 • Project presentation and paper requirements